hololinked-dev/docs/docs/howto/properties/index.md

 !!! note

     Python's own `property` is not supported for remote access due to limitations in using foreign attributes within the `property` object.
-Said limitation causes redundancy with implementation of `hololinked.server.Property`, nevertheless, the term `Property`
+Said limitation causes redundancy with the existing implementation of `Property` class, nevertheless, the term `Property`
     (with capital 'P') is used to comply with the terminology of Web of Things.

 Untyped/Custom Typed Property